 “At the end of my internship, PPL offered me a position in the engineering rotation.
 Going into my senior year of college, I already had my job lined up – it was pretty awesome,” said Pompey.

 The following year, after graduation, Pompey was one of the first employees to begin the engineer rotation program.
 The rotational period lasts 12-24 months, and each rotational path is customized to the individual and the role that they will land in at the end of the program.

-“My rotation will cover Transmission Standards, Engineering Maintenance and the Construction Management groups and I will begin and end in the Civil Structural department,” said Pompey.
-“The program is definitely making me a more well-rounded engineer.
-I get exposure to all of the different groups and learn what they need from me and also what I will need from them.”
+“My rotation covered Transmission Standards, Engineering Maintenance and the Construction Management groups, and beginning and ending in the Civil Structural department,” said Pompey.
+“The program definitely made me a more well-rounded engineer.
+I was exposed to all of the different groups and learned what they needed from me and also what I needed from them.”

-After completing the engineering rotation program, Pompey plans to continue his education and pursue his Professional Engineering license and a master’s degree.
+After completing the engineering rotation program, Pompey continued his education and received his Professional Engineering license and a master’s degree.